galacticcouncil/Basilisk-docs/docs/build_xc_integration.md

 - initiate a request for opening Basilisk &#8594; Parachain channel;
 - register Parachain's native asset(s) in the Basilisk asset registry.

 In order to do so, the actions need to pass the **governance procedure** applicable at Basilisk.
 For this purpose, please reach out to **#gov-discussion** on the [Basilisk Discord](https://discord.gg/FYrDPeES).
-Please **include references** to Step 0 (governance discussion), Step 1 (Asset Registry Info for the assets which are to be registered on Basilisk) and Step 2 (testing on Rococo).
+Please **include references** to Step 0 (governance discussion), Step 1 (Asset Registry Info for the assets which are to be registered on Basilisk), and Step 2 (testing on Rococo).

 Your request will be handled by the Basilisk Council.
 If all the necessary information is provided, a Council member will launch a motion which, after undergoing a Council vote, will proceed as a public referendum.
-The Techical Committee at Basilisk will consider fast-tracking the referendum.
+The Technical Committee at Basilisk will consider fast-tracking the referendum.

 ##### 3) Parachain
 After the Basilisk referendum has been enacted, the Parachain needs to: